 There are many myths and old wives tales about increasing the chances for a boy or girl by doing certain things.
 They range from eating more red meat to making love standing up if you want a boy.
 Eat lots of sweets and make love during full moon if you try for a girl.
 Following these ideas can be fun and entertaining but none of them have ever been proven to be effective.
 When a couple is serious about sex selection, gender pre-selection on sperm is one of the proven methods today.

 Receive a complementary consultation at IVF Orange for the X-Y-chromosome separation procedure.
 Get all your questions answered about the unique procedure of Gender Pre-selection.
-To request a free consult for Gender Pre-Selection, please fill out our consult request form and mention free consult under comments!

 Especially among patients undergoing artificial insemination or in-vitro fertilization, the desires to preselect the child gender is even higher due to their limitation on family growth.
 The gender pre-selection at IVF-Orange is an isolation method for separating X or Y-bearing chromosome performed on living sperm cells.
 The method is based on the DNA content and a distinguishing characteristic of the sperm: X-bearing sperm is 2.8% total DNA heavier than Y-bearing sperm and the fluorescent spot or F-body on the Y-bearing sperm.